 However, the actual Erlang nodes and values of arguments given in the trace function calls can not be static in order for the trace cases to become useful and reusable.
 A trace case file must therefore be possible to parameterize.
 Introducing variables that will get their values at the time of trace case execution.
 It may also be the case that Inviso is used as a component in a higher layer trace tool.
 Trace cases may therefore be written calling more complex functions than the low level inviso_rt functions which are available to autostart mechanisms.
-In a matter of fact, the inviso_rt API can only address the local node.
+In a matter of fact, the inviso_rt API itself can be considered a higher layer.
+It addresses multiple nodes at once where the inviso_rt API can only address the local node.